If you’ve spent either the money to have your home painted professionally, or the time in doing a good job yourself, you want those efforts to last.

 In addition, proper cleaning can also help remove any mold and mildew.

-The key, especially with older homes, is not being too aggressive in your cleaning, especially if you’re using a power washer.
+The key, especially with residential painting of older homes, is not being too aggressive in your cleaning, especially if you’re using a power washer.
 No more than 900-1000 psi is sufficient to avoid damaging the paint.

 To clean the surface, use a solution of two tablespoons of T.S.P (trisodium phosphate) to four liters of water, then wash clean with a scrub brush on a pole.
 For a milder cleaner or clean, shiny surfaces, T.S.P will dull; simply wash with dish soap and water solution, and rinse well.